reznik99/FoxTrot-FrontEnd/README.md

 Each user generates an ECDH P-384 keypair on signup.
 The public key is uploaded to the server.
 When you open a conversation, a shared AES-256 session key is derived from your private key and the contact's public key via ECDH key agreement.

 ### Message Encryption
-Messages (including any attached media) are encrypted with **AES-256-GCM** using a random 12-byte IV per message.
-Each conversation has its own session key.
-Messages are stored encrypted at rest and decrypted on-demand when you tap them.
+Text messages are encrypted with **AES-256-GCM** using a random 12-byte IV per message.
+Each conversation has its own session key derived via ECDH.

+Media files (images, videos, audio) are each encrypted with a **random per-file AES-256-GCM key** before being uploaded to S3 via presigned URLs.
+The file key and IV are embedded in the E2EE message payload, so only the intended recipient can decrypt the media.
+A low-resolution thumbnail is included inline for instant preview before the full file is downloaded.

+Messages are stored encrypted at rest and decrypted on-demand when you open them.

 ### Local Storage
 - **SQLite** database encrypted with SQLCipher (AES-256-CBC + HMAC-SHA512).
 Encryption key stored in device Keychain.